changm/BackoutBot/README.md

 If you need to run one commit again, you can run python main.py

 If you want to run the next commit without running forever, ./runOnce.sh

+## Updating Gecko
+You have to manually update Gecko.
+The Gecko revision is read from the config.txt file, so you should flash from that gecko directory